Korn Kovers

 Korn Kovers is an unreleased cover album project by American nu metal band Korn.

 In August 2016, during an interview with Billboard on their 12th studio record The Serenity of Suffering, Jonathan Davis, Fieldy and Ray Luzier mentioned that they are in the process of working on the record, but did not mention any information on songs or a possible release date.

 Recording and production

 In an interview, vocalist Jonathan Davis stated that there are no explicit details for when the album will be released, and that it is just something the band would be working on during their spare time.
 Despite the silence that ensued following the album's failure to meet its unspecified April 2005 release date, Davis confirmed in an interview on July 18, 2007, that the band still intended to complete the project.
 In November 2008, on his official site, Jonathan Davis stated that they still plan on releasing the album.
-In a recent interview with Fieldy, he stated that he hopes on releasing it soon, after the band does some more covers.
+In a 2010 interview with Fieldy, he stated that he hopes on releasing it soon, after the band does some more covers.
 Songs may still be released in the future through other means.